WanLinChen/Detection-of-CTC/README.md

 ## 📌 Background

-Circulating Tumor Cells (CTCs) are cancer cells that detach from primary tumors and enter the bloodstream — their presence is a critical indicator for cancer metastasis monitoring.
+Circulating Tumor Cells (CTCs) are cancer cells that detach from primary tumors and enter the bloodstream, their presence is a critical indicator for cancer metastasis monitoring.
 However, in 1mL of blood, there are **billions of red blood cells** and potentially only **a handful of CTCs**, making manual detection extremely difficult and time-consuming.

 This project builds an automated end-to-end CTC detection pipeline from multi-channel fluorescence microscopy images of blood samples collected via **Self-Assembly Cell Array (SACA) microfluidic chips** from colorectal cancer patients at Chang Gung Memorial Hospital.